tbugfinder/kttfaws/README.md

-# kttfazure
+# kttfaws
-This project should show how to use kitchen-terraform and inspec-azure (started off from kttfsample).
+This project shows how to use kitchen-terraform and inspec-aws (started off from kttfazure/kttfsample).

 ## Steps
 - clone the repository